Hard labels sampled from sparse targets mislead rotation invariant algorithms: Expanded Related works

 \textit{Statistical benefits of implicit bias for linear regression:} The statistical consequences of implicit regularization in the underdetermined setting have been extensively studied in linear regression.
 In particular, the minimum $\ell_{2}$-norm interpolating solution can achieve vanishing excess risk despite fitting noisy training data, a phenomenon known as benign overfitting \cite{bartlett2020benign, tsigler2023benign}, under suitable assumptions on the data covariance.
 Beyond minimum-norm interpolation, early stopping of gradient descent has been shown to yield vanishing excess risk for general covariance structures \cite{buhlmann2003boosting, yao2007early}, with analogous guarantees established for stochastic gradient descent and its variants \cite{li2023risk, wu2022last, zou2021benefits}.
 Moreover, early stopping can provide statistical advantages over ridge regression, achieving improved excess-risk performance in certain regimes \cite{wu2025risk, ali2019continuous}.

 \textit{Excess risk calculation in underdetermined logistic regression:} Analyzing statistical benefits in logistic regression via excess-risk bounds is substantially more delicate than in linear regression due to the non-quadratic nature of the logistic loss.
 Nonetheless, \citet{bach2010self} showed that generalization guarantees for squared loss can be extended to logistic loss using tools from self-concordant analysis.
 In the separable (underdetermined) regime, a growing body of work has established forms of benign overfitting for logistic regression, typically through the implicit bias toward the max-margin estimator, with guarantees on classification risk or related notions of generalization \cite{montanari2019generalization, chatterji2021finite, cao2021risk, wang2022binary, muthukumar2021classification, shamir2022implicit,wu2025benefits}.
+Interesting generalization behaviours such as grokking emerge near the edge of separability \cite{beck2024grokking}.

 \textit{Excess-risk upper bounds for overdetermined logistic regression:} In overdetermined logistic regression ($n \gtrsim d$), the existence of a finite-sample maximum likelihood estimator enables sharp characterizations of excess-risk \emph{upper bounds}.
 Several recent works establish rates of order $\tilde O(d/n)$ for the population logistic risk in this regime \cite{ostrovskii2021finite, kuchelmeister2024finite, chardon2024finite,paik2025basic}.
 Specifically, \citet{ostrovskii2021finite} leverage the self-concordance of the logistic loss to derive non-asymptotic excess-risk bounds, \citet{kuchelmeister2024finite} analyze refined guarantees in low-noise or small-sample regimes, and \citet{chardon2024finite} provide excess-risk bounds for the MLE under general conditions.
 Complementarily, \citet{hsu2024sample} characterize the minimax sample complexity for parameter estimation in logistic regression with Gaussian design, revealing sharp phase transitions as a function of the inverse temperature.
 Excess-risk upper bounds for \emph{regularized} logistic regression have also been studied in related settings \cite{bach2014adaptivity, marteau2019beyond, tsigler2025benign}.
 To the best of our knowledge, however, no prior work establishes excess-risk \emph{lower bounds} for overdetermined logistic regression, a gap addressed by our results.